-Multiple selection enables you to select multiple (unrelated) elements.
-The selection can contain either topics or relations or images or labels.
+Use multiple selection to select multiple (unrelated) elements.
+You can select either multiple topics, multiple relations, multiple images or multiple labels.
 The selected elements are shown with a thick border.

 Most commands will work with multiple elements selected, for example move, change border width or add checkboxes.

 - Long press to select a single branch.
 Using shift+click equals using long press.

 - To include or exclude a single element in/from the selection, use Control+click (Windows) or Command+click (Mac).

 To include or exclude an entire branch, use Control/Command+long press.